marinaaguiar/ITAcademy-BlackjackGame/README.md

   - Method: POST
   - Endpoint: /game/new
   - Description: Creates a new Blackjack game for a single player.
-  - Request Body: { "playerName": "John Doe" }
+  - Request Body: { "playerName": "Marina Aguiar" }
   - Response: 201 Created with game details.

 - Get Game Details